 The question of whether to pursue fellowship training is a tough one.
 Some believe that the knowledge and expertise gained during fellowship training is an indispensable asset to their professional career, while others believe that solid residency training in general rehabilitation is sufficient for a future in this field.

 Need help making the decision?
 AAPM&R and the Resident Physician Council offer these resources to help you decide on a fellowship opportunity that meets your needs.

-NEW!
-To streamline our career development offerings, we’ve moved the Fellowship Database to the AAPM&R Job Board.
+.
 The database is a searchable listing of PM&R fellowship opportunities within the United States, which represents the broad clinical diversity of the specialty of PM&R.

 The Resident Physician Council recently updated its handy resource, Roadmap to a Fellowship.
 Revised annually by the Academy’s resident leaders, this valuable document provides in-depth information to help guide residents on their path to choosing a fellowship opportunity that meets their needs.

 - Preparing for a Sports Medicine Fellowship: A Guideline for PM&R Residents

 Written by Jason L. Zaremski, MD, Michael Fredericson, MD, and Jonathan T. Finnoff, DO, this guide provides an overview of ways to prepare and apply for a Primary Care Sports Medicine (PCSM) fellowship.